 The National Institute on Alcohol Abuse and Alcoholism found that nearly 1 million people died from alcohol-related causes between 1999 and 2017.

 Binge drinking and heavy drinking in the United States account for 23% of adult population drinking behaviors.
 In particular, high-functioning alcoholism contributes to risky behavior among drinkers and, thus, they are more susceptible to face medical or legal risks.

 Despite alcoholism being so prevalent, most individuals who drink too much are actually not alcohol dependent.
 A study by the Centers for Disease Control and Prevention found that nine out of ten excessive drinkers are not alcohol dependent.
 However, even functional alcoholism is extremely dangerous and, in the long-term, is never sustainable.
 Drinking issues for high-functioning alcoholics may fly under the radar, but these individuals are still susceptible to alcohol’s damaging effects such as liver disease, mental health issues, and severe dependence.

-High-Functioning Alcoholism: Tolerance Levels
+High-Functioning People with Alcohol Use Disorder: Tolerance Levels

+Are there different levels of alcoholic?
 Questioning what a high-functioning alcoholic is required closely examining how a drinker interacts with alcohol.
 Those who drink frequently may find that they need to increase the amount of alcohol consumed to achieve the same desired effects.
 Experts refer to this as a build-up of tolerance.